stdarg/config-js/README.md

 config.js
 =========
 A simple config utility for node.js, that uses a single JavaScript file with an export JavaScript object.
 After loading the JavaScript object from the configuration file, all properties are set constant, preventing changes.
 However, if the file is changed on disk, it is automatically reloaded.

+config.js uses have to valid arguments passed to it.
+If you pass incorrect arguement typs, have will throw.
+You should not wrap your calls in try/catch handlers, but test the inputs you are using.
+The logic is, if you are not passing the correct types, it's a bug to fix not a run-time situation to handle.

 ## Installation